Gaza War — Strategic Assessment

 ScenarioProbabilityKey Driver

-Return to major combat operations25–35%Security cabinet approves; Hamas Al-Qassam red line forces escalation
+Formalized return to major combat operations25–35%Decapitation tempo + 70% order tip into open offensive; Hamas Al-Qassam red line forces escalation

-Conditional disarmament + governance handoff15–20%Three-year phased Hamas proposal accepted with international monitoring
+Conditional disarmament + governance handoff15–20%Board of Peace plan unsticks; phased Hamas disarmament accepted with international monitoring

-Regional re-escalation via Resistance Axis remnants10–15%Coordinated proxy spasm if Israel reoccupies northern Gaza
+Regional re-escalation via Resistance Axis remnants10–15%Coordinated proxy spasm (cf. 2026 Lebanon War re-engagement) if Israel reoccupies northern Gaza

 8. Strategic Implications